Taking holidays in Sweden

 Right to 5 weeks

-If you work in Sweden, you are covered by Swedish holiday legislation that gives you various benefits, including: days of holiday (semesterledighet), holiday pay (semesterlön) and holiday remuneration (semesterersättning).
-The law gives you the right to 25 days of holiday and 4 consecutive weeks of holiday during the period of June, July and August, unless otherwise is noted the collective agreement.
+If you work in Sweden, you are covered by Swedish holiday legislation that gives you various benefits, including days of holiday (semesterledighet), holiday pay (semesterlön), and holiday remuneration (semesterersättning).
+The law gives you the right to 25 days of holiday and 4 consecutive weeks of holiday during June, July, and August unless otherwise is noted in the collective agreement.
 Also, you have the right to save a number of your holiday days each year for a maximum of 5 years and thus, if it is possible at your workplace, you can have more holidays one year than another.

-- Holiday days: All full time employees are entitled to take 25 days holiday per year.
+- Holiday days: All full-time employees are entitled to take at least 25 days of holiday per year.

-- Holiday pay: Is the pay the employee receives during their holiday.
-Holiday pay consists of your current salary, any supplementary salary and a holiday bonus.
+- Holiday pay: This is the pay the employee receives during their holiday.
+Holiday pay consists of your current salary, any supplementary salary, and a holiday bonus.